AlexandraAncaGabor/huawei-health-app-final-project/README.md

 - 🔍 [TC-001](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-001.md) - Check if the app shows sleep details when the "Huawei TruSleep" function is disabled
 - 🔍 [TC-002](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-002.md) - Test if a user receives a notification when disabling and then activating a notification
-- 🔍 [TC-003](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-003.md) - Check if the app is able to set up more than 5 alarms
+- 🔍 [TC-003](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-003.md) - Check that the application does not allow more than 5 alarms to be set
 - 🔍 [TC-004](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-004.md) - Check that a watch face can be installed
 - 🔍[TC-005](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-005.md) - Check that the user can install multiple watch faces in the same time
 - 🔍[TC-006](https://github.com/AlexandraAncaGabor/QA-Project-Huawei-Health/blob/feature/refactoring/test-cases/tc-006.md) - Check that a watch face can be deleted